Non-Dairy Creamers: Are They Vegan? Plus 11 To Liven Up Your Coffee

 Adobe Stock Despite its name, non-dairy creamer isn’t necessarily vegan

-Non-vegan ingredients to look out for in non-dairy creamers
+Non-vegan ingredients to look out

 One example is the early icon of non-dairy creamers: Coffee-Mate, owned by Nestlé.
+Other non-vegan ingredients include whey, also a byproduct of cow’s milk.

-Whilst the name might be misleading, creamers with milk derivates can still be branded non-dairy or dairy-free.
+While the name might be misleading, creamers with milk derivates can still be branded non-dairy or dairy-free.
 This is because there currently isn’t a regulated definition for the terms under the Food and Drug Administration (FDA).

 Other ingredients generally found in non-dairy creamers include lecithin, which is a fat found in both eggs and soybeans.
 However, if the lecithin is soy-based, it is often listed as such.

-Are non-dairy creamers healthy?
+Is non-dairy creamer healthy?

 Non-dairy creamers were invented to replace other dairy products, such as double cream which may lead to health problems including cancer and heart disease.

+However, non-dairy creamers can be a energy-dense, nutrient-poor food, as many contain added sugars.
 For example, the fructose-rich corn syrup often included in non-dairy creamers may lead to increased blood pressure, or in severe cases, type 2 diabetes.

 Other non-dairy creamers contain sugar-free sweetener, also called stevia.
 But artificial sweeteners come with potential health risks of their own.